Merihun/InfrastructureAsCode/EC2InstanceWithAdminRole.md

 # List the IAM users in your account
 aws iam list-users
 The output of aws iam list-users command will display the details of the recently created user:

+# Additional Access Keys
+Note that each user can have up to 2 access keys at the same time.

+# Why Making Keys Inactive is a Better Choice
+You may make your access key temporarily inactive rather than destroying it and creating a new one.
+This may be helpful if you want to stop an automated process that uses that key (for example, a CI/CD process).